AdMoR/admor.github.io/_posts/2023-06-03-Building a UI for a generative AI app - Part 1.markdown

 ![The hand problem]({{site.baseurl}}/assets/img/multiple_arms.png){: width="300"}

-Here the count is not right
+Here the count is not right.